oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 This section extends the requirements specified in [@!OpenID.Federation, section 8.3] with the following statements:

 A Federation Resolver **MAY** include Trust Marks that are not present in an Entity's Entity Configuration.
 It can do so by communicating directly with a Trust Mark Issuer.
-This functionality may be useful in cases when Trust Marks are being used a control mechanism within the federation and Entities within the federation are unaware of a particular Trust Mark type.
+This functionality may be useful in cases when Trust Marks are being used as a control mechanism within the federation and Entities within the federation are unaware of a particular Trust Mark type.

 The requirements for the resolve response `exp` Claim given in [@!OpenID.Federation, section 8.3.2] states that the validity of the response must not exceed the validities of the underlying Trust Chain and Trust Marks included.
 If a Trust Mark instance for the Entity is being resolved is either expired, or has a validity that is shorter than the validity of the Trust Chain, it is **RECOMMENDED** that the resolver obtains a new Trust Mark instance for the Entity by calling the Trust Mark endpoint at the Trust Mark Issuer.